-When a character chooses a Cultural Training that grants a Trade skill, it may come with a specialization.
+Specializations are areas of focus within a Trade skill that allows the character to make items of that type more cheaply.
 Each Specialization has a named item type associated with a specific skill, such as Armorsmith (Ironwood Armor).
 Once per event, any crafted item of the named type may be crafted using one less resource (minimum of one).
 Specializations naming a smithing item (see the table below) specifically use one less of the associated resource.
 At least one resource must always be used If an item only requires one resource, then two items can be made from the resource.
 In cases where a large item is made of several parts (such as an airship) players may work together and each can use their specialization bonus on one of the parts.
+Specializations may not be used to remove very rare resources, or the requirement of the Master crafted item itself.